sailajaVelampati/JSLearning/ReadMe.txt

 bind:

+map: Method creates a new array with the results of calling a provided function on every element in the calling array. use it when you want to apply a common change on all the elements of an array.

+        var numbers = [1, 5, 10, 15];
+        var doubles = numbers.map(function(x) {
+           return x * 2;
+        });
+reduce:method applies a function against an accumulator and each element in the array (from left to right) to reduce it to a single value. var sum = [1, 2, 3].reduce((a, b) => a + b, 0);// console.log(sum); // 6

+prototype: Every JavaScript object has an internal property called [[Prototype]].
+It is used to add new properties or methods to an existing object, all existing objects of a given type, an object prototype.

 Exception handling: Used to handle error and let the user know

 The try statement lets you test a block of code for errors.